podusowski/covid-simulations/README.md

 Things that might cause the numbers to be underestimated:

-- For the program, a _protected_ (one that cannot be infected) person is everyone two weeks after the first dose of the vaccine.
+- For the program, a _protected_ person is everyone two weeks after the first dose of the vaccine.
+In other words, no one can be infected two weeks after vaccination, which obviously isn't the case in the real world.

-- In many countries, people in the high risk groups were prioritized to take the jabs first, making them overrepresented in the vaccinated subpopulation.
+- In many countries, people in the high risk groups were prioritized to take jabs first, making them overrepresented in the vaccinated subpopulation.
-  This might paradoxically mean that the vaccinated subpopulation is **at first**, more susceptible to severe complication.

 - By default, infected people are not vaccinated.
 This is only partially true because there might be people who did catch the infection say a day before